Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 Re-balance This Sheet in One Second

 Like several computers of the day, Acorn's BBC Micro could take software in the form of PROM - programmable read-only memory.
-However whilst some, like the VIC-20, would take it...
+Some, like the VIC-20, could take it one-program-at-a-time in the form of...

 Torch advert thumbnail